Let's Play Darts

-Let's Play Darts is a charity sports show hosted by Gabby Logan.
+Let's Play Darts is a charity sports show hosted by Gabby Logan on BBC Two.
+The show has also been called Let's Play Darts for Comic Relief (2015) and Let's Play Darts for Sport Relief (2016).
 The show sees celebrities team up with professional darts players to play five rounds of darts before announcing a winner.
 The winner from each quarter-final episode goes through to the semi-final rounds.

 Episode guide

 Series 1 (2015)

 The series was filmed on 3–4 September, and aired in early March in the lead-up to the Comic Relief fundraiser marathon.

 The series also featured Comic Relief appeal films from Lenny Henry, Liza Tarbuck, Emma Willis and Angela Griffin as well as presenter Gabby Logan.